“You have a smile that lights up a room!”

 First off is the cost, which we’ll get into later in this post.
 But overall, Invisalign tends to be more expensive than metal braces.

 Another issue is that Invisalign isn’t right for everyone.
-There are certainly types of dental and orthodontic issues that won’t be fixed by invisible braces.
+There are certain types of dental and orthodontic issues that won’t be fixed by invisible braces.
 In those cases the only real option is metal braces.

 As mentioned before, Invisalign can tend to take longer than metal braces, so anyone in a rush to get straight teeth might opt for metal braces.